RIKEN-RCCS/s3-baby-server/adhoc-stub-generator/README.md

 - **TargetGrants []TargetGrant** slot in types.LoggingEnabled.
 - **UserMetadata []MetadataEntry** slot in types.S3Location.

-AWS-SDK has its own marshalers for such types.
-"Tagging" has "awsRestxml_serializeDocumentTagging()" in "aws-sdk-go-v2/service/s3/serializers.go".
+AWS-SDK uses its own generated marshalers for all types.
+For example, "Tagging" has "awsRestxml_serializeDocumentTagging()" in "aws-sdk-go-v2/service/s3/serializers.go".
 "awsRestxml_serializeDocumentTagging()" calls
 "awsRestxml_serializeDocumentTagSet()" and
 "awsRestxml_serializeDocumentTag()".

-Thus, we need to prepare separate type definitions for marshaling.
+Thus, we have to prepare separate type definitions to use the standard marshaler.
-They are in "auxiliary.go".
-They are hand-coded because the ad-hoc stub-generator is not cleaver enough to generate needed types from the Smithy definition.

 ### Specific Source of the Problem of Missing Tags